Bop2000/DANTE/SelfDriving_Virtual_Labs/Cyclic_Peptide_Design/README.md

 # Packages
-For install the Alphafold package, please refer to https://github.com/sokrypton/ColabDesign/tree/main/af
+For install Alphafold on colab, please refer to https://github.com/sokrypton/ColabDesign/tree/main/af

+For install Rosetta, please refer to https://www.rosettacommons.org/demos/latest/tutorials/install_build/install_build

 # Content
 The `scripts` folder contains DOTS, MCMC and GD optimization algorithm used in the paper.